larse514/amazonian/README.md

 Opensource tool to faciliate AWS application resource development.
 Amazonian will either let you provide your own cluster, or create a new one for you.

 ## installation
-Eventually the plan is to add this as a commandline tool and distribute it to various targets.
+Eventually the plan is to add this as a commandline tool and distribute is to various targets.
 I am thinking at least targeting MacOS (Homebrew) and at least one Linux OS (maybe ubuntu?).
 <br />
 <br />
 In the meantime there are two options to use amazonian.  <br />